top of page

 G2 8LU

-• The impact on Brora and its surrounding community is recognised by the applicant as Significant.
-The ridgeline profile to the north west will be broken by prominent moving turbines or turbine parts.
-The development will be particularly visible from Lower Brora, our famous golf course, Brora beach and the Brora Heritage Trail, and will greatly reduce the scenic enjoyment we all take in our environment. (particularly since COVID-19)
+• The impact on the Loch Fleet, Loch Brora and Glen Loth SLA and its' surrounding communities is assessed by the applicant as Major Adverse during construction and Major-moderate Adverse after construction (Applicant document Volume 5 - Appendix 7.4 - Designated Landscape Assessment).
+The ridgeline profile will be broken by prominent pylons.
+The development will be particularly visible from Helmsdale, through Glen Loth, through Sletdale, from Brora Golf Course, from Brora beach, at Loch Brora and in Strath Fleet and will greatly reduce the scenic enjoyment we all take in our environment.

-• The proposed site is in the heart of a Special Landscape Area which the community has fought hard to establish and protect as a valued amenity and vital part of the setting in which we live.
+• The proposed route goes through the heart of a Special Landscape Area which the community has fought hard to establish and protect as a valued amenity and vital part of the setting in which we live.
+It is the only designated landscape on the proposed route where the route goes directly through the middle of a designated landscape (Map on page 11 of Applicant's EIA Volume 1: Non-Technical Summary).

-• This development will break the existing local Pattern of Development, recognised by The Highland Council, to contain wind energy development away from coastal settlements and out of sight of the A9 tourist route.
+• This development will break the existing local Pattern of Development, recognised by The Highland Council and by previous decisions of the Scottish Government, to contain energy development away from coastal settlements and out of sight of the A9 tourist route.

-• Other issues of concern are the 13.5km of new scarring hill tracks, the new proposed access on the A9, increased heavy traffic predicted to increase by 30% during construction, delays and closures on the A9 during turbine part delivery and all the various remedial measures now necessary along the delivery route owing to the scale of the turbine parts.
+• Other issues of concern are the many kilometres of new scarring hill tracks, the new proposed accesses from the A9, increased heavy traffic predicted to increase significantly during construction, delays and closures on the A9 during construction delivery and all the various remedial measures now necessary along the delivery route owing to the scale of the pylon parts.

 bottom of page